 Laura from Sew Very Easy has a clever solution.
-Audition the various options right on the quilt top with a big sheet of plastic and dry erase markers.
+Audition the various options right on the quilt top with a big sheet of plastic (similar to these or these) and dry erase markers.
 That allows you to easily see what looks best with your quilt.
 It also let’s you work out the corners and other potentially tricky spots.

 This idea works well whether you’re planning to quilt by hand, do straight line quilting with your walking foot or do free motion quilting.
 In fact, by drawing out the design you’ll use when free motion quilting you’ll be building muscle memory to make the quilting itself go easier.

 Laura explains her process in the following video.
 It’s so easy to do and allows you to play with quilting designs until you’ve found the perfect one.

 Click here to watch the video on YouTube if it doesn’t play on your device.

 PLEASE NOTE: Quilting Digest has featured many patterns from vendors participating in the Craftsy Marketplace, most of which have been deleted by Craftsy.
 It's going to take awhile for us to hunt down new sources for those patterns.
 In the meantime there are many links to patterns on our site that no longer work.
 We apologize if this article contains one or more of those links and appreciate your patience while we straighten things out.
 Thank you!